abought/imputationserver/docs/getting-started.md

 - TOPMed (Version r2 2020)

+See the [reference panels documentation](/reference-panels) for details.

 #### Michigan Imputation Server

-The Michigan Imputation Server has several additional reference panels available.
-Please select one that fulfills your needs and supports the population of your input data:
+The Michigan Imputation Server is a separate service with several additional reference panels available.
+Consult the relevant [documentation](https://imputationserver.readthedocs.io/en/latest/reference-panels/) for details.

-- HRC (Version r1.1 2016)
-- HLA Imputation Panel: two-field (four-digit) and G-group resolution
-- HRC (Version r1 2015)
-- 1000 Genomes Phase 3 (Version 5)
-- 1000 Genomes Phase 1 (Version 3)
-- CAAPA - African American Panel
-- HapMap 2
-- TOPMed Freeze5 (in preparation)

-More details about all available reference panels can be found [here](/reference-panels/).

 ### Upload VCF files from your computer

-When using the file upload, data is uploaded from your local file system to Michigan Imputation Server.
+When using the file upload, data is uploaded from your local file system to the TOPMed Imputation Server.
 By clicking on **Select Files** an open dialog appears where you can select your VCF files:

 ![](images/upload-data01.png)